 The amount of drug ingested, the time elapsed before presentation to the clinic, other drugs administered at the same time and the size of your pet are important factors.
 Always bear in mind cats are more susceptible than dogs to these toxicities and, unfortunately, they can be fatal.

-What can I do to protect my pet?
+What can I do to protect my pet from eating painkillers?

 Different pets react to different drugs in different ways.
 If your vet has prescribed painkillers these will have been extensively tested by drugs companies to ensure they are safe.
 Always assume all human medications are poisonous to your pet, unless instructed otherwise by your veterinary surgeon.
 Prevention is the key so keep all medications, human and animal, safely locked away and well out of your pet’s reach.
 Increasingly, animal medications are being made palatable to make them easier to give to your pet.
 The downside is that if your pet gets hold of the medication they may eat more than they should.